Saurabhwashere/Tenddr/README.md

 - "What certifications are required?"
 - "What are the key deadlines?"

-**Performance:** Matches ContraVault AI in finding critical clauses with exact page citations.
+**Performance:** Matches ContraVault AI in finding critical clauses with exact page citations, but works for ANY contract type.

 ### 4. **Contract Management**

 - Upload contracts (PDF)
-- View analysis results
+- View analysis results in split-screen view
-- Ask questions
+- Ask questions with clickable page citations
 - Delete contracts (with cascade deletion)
 - Track analysis history